yukariinc/yukariinc.github.io/content/abt.md

 ---
-title: "this is yukari."
+title: "hello, this is yukari."
 date: 2020-01-24T16:53:25+11:00
 showDate: false
 ---

-hello, this is yukari.

 i'm in my final year at the university of technology sydney, studying my bachelor of science in information technology and bachelor of arts in information technology.